-Nancy Kress cemented her reputation in SF with the publication of her multiple-award–winning novella, “Beggars in Spain,” which became the basis for her extremely successful Beggars Trilogy (comprising Beggars in Spain, Beggars and Choosers, and Beggars Ride).
+Nancy Kress made her reputation in the early 90s with her multiple award-winning novella, "Beggars in Spain," which became the basis for her extremely successful Beggars Trilogy (comprising Beggars in Spain

 , and Beggars Ride

 ).
 Since then she has written over a dozen novels, including the well-received Probability Trilogy

 , which garnered her the John W. Campbell Memorial Award for Best SF Novel.

 Now comes a brand new science fiction epic.

 It began with Crossfire

 : a far-future novel of planetary colonization and alien first contact.
 Jake Holman, a man trying to escape a dark past, brought together a diverse group of thousands to settle on a new world.
 But instead the humans found themselves caught in the crossfire of a galaxy-spanning war between two disparate species: agressive, militaristic humanoids known as Furs and passive, plantlike creatures known as Vines.